republique-et-canton-de-geneve/git-sync/README.md

       (see section [GitLab authentication](#gitlab-authentication)).
     * If the user exists in GitLab and is not assigned to the matching group, assign it with the "Maintainer" GitLab role.
-      This is the main business rule of the application - it is actually the application's basic purpose.
     * If the user exists in GitLab and is already assigned to the matching group, do nothing.
   * Additionally:
     * If a user exists in GitLab, is assigned to the matching group but is not in list L1, remove it from the matching group, unless the user belongs to the LDAP administrator group (see reason below) or to the list of not-to-be-cleaned users.

 BR3.
+Retrieve the list of users (L1) of all standard GitLab groups:
+  * For every user in list L1:
+    * For every GitLab group not in `limited-access-groups`:
+      * If he is not assigned to the matching group, assign it with the "Developer" GitLab role.
+      * If he has a lower GitLab role assigned to the matching group, assign it with the "Developer" GitLab role.
+      * If he has a upper or equal GitLab role assigned to the matching group, do nothing.

-For the administrator LDAP group (if any), retrieve the list of users.
+BR4.
+For the administrator LDAP group (if any, defined by `admin-group`), retrieve the list of users.
 For every user in the list:
   * If the user does not exist in GitLab, do nothing (see section [GitLab authentication](#gitlab-authentication)).
   * If the user exists in GitLab: